Iteranya/DiscordBot/README.md

   - I never expected it to work this well

 Yeah that's all the current issue.
 Let me know if there's another one, have fun then~

+## Credits!

+- Big thank you to @badgids for the fork (even though this has no resemblance to the original)
+- Bronya Rand for creating Kisna Kaalana (the default character)
+- All the Beta Tester at Ambruk Academy Discord Server
+- You <3